In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom." But, what are the cast members up to today?

 Michael Stoyanov (left) played Anthony Russo, Blossom's oldest brother.
 His character, a recovering drug addict and alcoholic, eventually becomes a paramedic.

-Stoyanov has had minor roles on shows like "Beverly Hills, 90210," "Prison Break," "Reno 911," The Mentalist," "Monk" (pictured) and "Justified" since "Blossom."
+Stoyanov has had minor roles on shows like "Beverly Hills, 90210," "Prison Break," "Reno 911," The Mentalist," "Monk" and "Justified" since "Blossom."
 He also had small part as one of the Joker's clown-masked goons in "The Dark Knight" and has written for "Late Night with Conan O'Brien," "The Dana Carvey Show" and "MADtv."
+He also recently had a role in the indie sci-fi comedy "Space Station 76."

 Bialik, von Oy and Stoyanov reunited in 2010 to play themselves in an episode of the sitcom "'Til Death."